pggns/liveagent/README.md

 This is an unofficial LiveAgent API v3 PHP Client.
 QualityUnit does not provide official one yet.

 **This is still an unstable development version.
-Currently only all GET requests are implemented and one POST to create a ticket.
+Currently only all GET requests are implemented and POST to create a ticket and a file.
 Feel free to contribute and add any missing requests.**

 ![LiveAgent Logo](https://www.ladesk.com/fileadmin/templates/less/img/la-logo.svg)